Dewey Warren

-Dewey Warren (born May 7, 1945) is a former American football quarterback for the University of Tennessee football team and the American Football League's Cincinnati Bengals.
-Warren was nicknamed "The Swamp Rat" due to his early years growing up near the marshlands of the Vernon River in Georgia.
+Madison Dewey Warren (born May 7, 1945) is an American former professional football player who was a quarterback for the Cincinnati Bengals of the American Football League (AFL).
+He played college football for the Tennessee Volunteers.
+Warren was nicknamed "the Swamp Rat" due to his early years growing up near the marshlands of the Vernon River in Georgia.

 College career

-In three seasons with Warren as the starting quarterback of the Tennessee Volunteers, their record was 19-6.
+In three seasons with Warren as the starting quarterback of the Tennessee Volunteers, their record was 19–6.
 He was the first UT quarterback to pass for more than a 1,000 yards in a season.

 During his sophomore season, he led the Vols to a win against the Rose Bowl-bound UCLA Bruins and a berth in the Bluebonnet Bowl.

 Before Warren took over as quarterback, Tennessee's single-season records were 75 passing attempts, 36 completions (by Johnny Majors in the 1950s), and 552 yards.
 Under coach Doug Dickey's wide-open T-formation offense, in 1966, Warren threw 229 passes with 136 completions and 1,716 yards.

-Warren led Tennessee to an 8-3 record in that transformational 1966 season, followed by an 18-12 win over Syracuse University in the 1966 Gator Bowl, for which he was named the game's MVP.
-The following year, the Vols went 9-2, won the Southeastern Conference championship and were recognized by Litkenhous as national champions before a 26-24 loss to the University of Oklahoma in the Orange Bowl.
+Warren led Tennessee to an 8–3 record in that transformational 1966 season, followed by an 18–12 win over Syracuse University in the 1966 Gator Bowl, for which he was named the game's MVP.
+The following year, the Vols went 9–2, won the Southeastern Conference championship and were recognized by Litkenhous as national champions before a 26–24 loss to the University of Oklahoma in the Orange Bowl.
 He finished eighth in the voting for the 1967 Heisman Trophy.

 Warren ended his UT career with 3,357 yards passing and 27 touchdowns.